alephium/voting-tutorial/docs/Voting Application on Alephium.md

-The goal of this tutorial is to guide you through the process of building a decentralized voting application on the Alephium blockchain.
+The goal of this tutorial is to guide you through the process of building a dApp on the Alephium blockchain.
 We will first present a simple voting protocol and describe the transactional model of the Alephium blockchain.
 Then we will implement the protocol as a smart contract and use a Typescript API client to deploy the contract on the blockchain testnet and allow users to vote.
-At the end of this guide you will have learnt how to build a simple application on Alephium and will be ready to implement your own idea with the frontend of your choice.
-As an example below is a screenshot of the full voting application which is accessible [here](https://github.com/alephium/voting-demo) (TODO: replace with deployed app URL).
+At the end of this guide you will have learnt how to build a simple dApp on Alephium and will be ready to implement your own idea with the frontend of your choice.
+As an example below is a screenshot of the full voting application which is accessible [here](https://github.com/alephium/voting-demo).
 We will implement a minimalist version of this application using the same API client and contracts but a simpler UI in React.
-No prior React knowledge is not required.
+No prior React knowledge is required.

 <img title="demo" src="./assets/full-app.JPG" alt="Full application screenshot" >